 With dropping temperatures usually starting in November (and ending in March), there’s a common feeling to cozy up on the couch at home.
-And while that’s sometimes a good idea, outdoor winter activities with the fresh air and soft touch of sun rays on the cheeks is much better.
+And while that’s sometimes a good idea, outdoor winter activities in Calgary with the fresh air and soft touch of sun rays on the cheeks are much better.

 If you agree, you’re in the right place.

-Calgary has been named the sunniest city in Canada, with an average of 333 sunny days per year.
+Calgary has been named the sunniest city in Canada, with an average of 333 sunny days yearly.
 Holy smokes, that’s a lot!

 Pair this information with the good old saying – there’s no bad weather, just bad clothing – and you’ll be excited to get outside.

-Get ready to have some fun with our list of fun things to do in Calgary in winter (+winter day trips from Calgary featuring at the end)!
+Get ready to have fun with our list of fun things to do in Calgary in winter (+winter day trips from Calgary featuring at the end)!

 1. Go ice skating

 I’m starting with our favourite winter activity in Calgary.
 Depending on cold temperatures, you can ice skate in Calgary from November to March.

-Read full blog post for more photos and details: Outdoor ice skating in Calgary: A breakdown of all options
+Read the full blog post for more photos and details: Outdoor ice skating in Calgary: A breakdown of all options

-Cross country skiing is a fantastic activity and very easy to learn.
-Rent a pair of skis and head to the new Nordic Loop in East Village (pictured below) to cross country ski right in Calgary’s downtown!
+Cross-country skiing is a fantastic activity and very easy to learn.
+Rent a pair of skis and head to the new Nordic Loop in East Village (pictured below & video here) to cross-country ski right in Calgary’s downtown!
 You can cross-country ski or snowshoe along Fort Calgary, with views of Bow River and Calgary’s skyscrapers.

-Read full blog post for more photos and details: 10 Best trails for cross country skiing in Calgary & beyond
+Read the full blog post for more photos and details: 10 Best trails for cross country skiing in Calgary & beyond

 3. Visit the Festival of lights

 Sparkly colourful Christmas lights can be seen all over Calgary during the holiday season.
-A couple of displays stand out: Lions Festival of Lights and Zoolights.
+A couple of displays stand out: Lions Festival of Lights and Zoolights (outdoors), Sparkle sparkle (indoors).